Auckland Theatre Company unveils programme for 2022 season - NZ Herald

 "There's plenty of continuity and notes of familiarity and it doesn't fall to me to conduct a revolution, but it does fall to me to bring myself to it," Bielski said.

-The season starts with Grand Horizons a Tony-nominated play about a couple falling apart after 50 years of marriage directed by Jennifer Ward-Leland.
-That's followed by Lysander's Aunty, about an off-stage character from Midsummer's Night Dream, Witi's Wahine, exploring the East Coast women of Witi Ihimaera's work, and Scenes from a Yellow Peril that's described as a "meta-analysis of Asian identity" that eschews the traditional play format.
+The season starts with Grand Horizons, a Tony-nominated play about a couple falling apart after 50 years of marriage, directed by Jennifer Ward-Lealand.
+That's followed by Lysander's Aunty, about an off-stage character from Midsummer's Night Dream, Witi's Wahine, exploring the East Coast women of Witi Ihimaera's work, and Scenes from a Yellow Peril, described as a "meta-analysis of Asian identity" that eschews the traditional play format.

 Those three plays see the ATC collaborate with other companies – Trick of the Light, Hāpai Productions, and SquareSums&Co - to bring the stories to life.
 Bielski said that one thing he wanted to bring to the company was a collaboration with other companies and to better showcase the diversity in voices and talent that Auckland and New Zealand theatre have to offer.